-VOLTAGE MONITOR (V) Pin
+VOLTAGE MONITOR (V) Pin:

 The VOLTAGE MONITOR pin is tied to the rectified high-voltage DC rail through a 100:1, 1% high-impedance resistor divider to minimize power dissipation and standby power consumption.
 The recommended resistance value is between 8 M $\Omega$ and 16 M $\Omega$ .
-Changing this divider ratio affects peak power limit, brown-in/out thresholds and will degrade input current quality (reduce power factor and increase THD).
-A small ceramic capacitor forming an 80 $\mu s$ nominal time-constant must be connected between the VOLTAGE MONITOR pin to the SIGNAL GROUND pin to bypass any switching noise present on the rectified DC bus.
+Modifying this divider ratio affects peak power limit, brown-in/out thresholds and will degrade input current quality (reduce power factor and increase THD).
+A small ceramic capacitor forming an 80 $\mu s$ nominal time-constant is required from the VOLTAGE MONITOR pin to the SIGNAL GROUND pin to bypass any switching noise present on the rectified DC bus.

-This pin also features brown-in/out detection thresholds and incorporates a weak current source that acts as a pull-down in the event of an open circuit condition.
+This pin also features brown-in/out detection thresholds and incorporates a weak current source into the IC in order to act as a pull-down in the event of an open circuit condition.

-COMPENSATION (C) Pin
+COMPENSATION (C) Pin: